dibolsoni/Programming-Theory-Repo/README.md

 In this game the goal is to survive at most numbers of waves building towers to defende against ghoul in order to not allow them hit the end of the path.

-**The license is MIT for the CODE and assets has the Unity License.
+**The license is MIT for the code.
+Assets has the Unity License.
 If you plan to use the assets, please check the Unity Licenses for it.**

 ![playing](https://github.com/dibolsoni/Programming-Theory-Repo/assets/17862078/0872b4f6-c6b8-4eae-9418-6268bc3d5dff)